jonathan-bird/feature-switch/readme.md

 ## Usage

-1. In the view, you can use the directive `@feature('feature_name') something @endfeature`
+1. In the view, you can use the directive ```@feature('feature_name') something @endfeature```
-2. In your controller or anywhere, simply add `use Feature;` to the top of your file and use the alias `Feature::isEnabled('feature_one')` which returns a boolean value
+2. In your controller or anywhere, simply add `use Feature;` to the top of your file and use the alias ```Feature::isEnabled('feature_one')``` which returns a boolean value
+3. To add features, add your feature name and boolean value to `config/feature-switch/features.php`

+## Issues
+If you find an issue, please report it.
+If it's something you can fix, fork the project and use a pull request as it'll be much quicker.